 ARTICLE 32 - TITLE IX

-Conflict with Title IX.
 Pursuant to Title IX of the Education Amendments Act of 1972, institutions of higher education are required to develop policies and procedures to prevent and respond to sexual violence, to train employees and students in their rights and responsibilities under Title IX, and to properly process, investigate, and adjudicate sexual misconduct allegations.
 The University’s policies and procedures incorporate specific requirements of the federal law and regulations governing processing of complaints, conducting investigations and adjudications, imposing disciplinary sanctions, and resolving appeals.

-Title IX Revisions.
-The University and the Union agree to meet upon any future Department of Education, Title IX revisions related to employer actions and appeal proceedings.
+Following ratification of this Agreement, the University and the Union agree to meet and discuss: (a) whether and to what extent Title IX requirements impact certain discipline processes applicable to ESEs and appeals from those discipline processes; and (b) clarification of how discipline matters involving Title IX claims will be resolved. .